newtheatre/website/_content/technical.md

 For loading into either of our venues, Cherry Tree Hill can be used, but parking is only available in University Visitors' Car Parks (restrictions apply).

+For more information on any of the below, please contact {% include committee.html role="theatremanager" format="inline" %}.

 # Venues

 ||Auditorium|Studio A|Studio B